Linear response for spiking neuronal networks with unbounded memory

-We don't know about any work addressing these 3 points simultaneously and the way seems to be long toward this achievement.
+We don't know about any work addressing these three points simultaneously and the road toward this achievement seems to be long.
 This paper is one step further in that direction.
-In contrast, there is a relatively large literature considering the links between two of these points.
+In contrast, there is a relatively large amount of literature considering the links between two of these points.

 \paragraph{Modeling the collective neural response to a stimulus ((i) $\to$ (ii)).}